name-in-use/Python--Instagram-Givaway-comment-spammer/README.md

 I have seen a lot of givaway posts that are telling you: more comments = bigger chance to win.
 So i made this python script to auto comment itself instead of manual writing.
 Instagram is blocking comment section after several minutes of continiously posting.You can adjust how fast you want to post comment by changing the sleep option.

-First install Chrome Driver based on your chrime vesrion. https://chromedriver.chromium.org/downloads
+First install Chrome Driver based on your chrime version. https://chromedriver.chromium.org/downloads

 in the .py file: